The cast of Stranger Things are unsurprisingly talented musicians

 Photo: Gage Skidmore

 Shortly after the release of Calpurnia’s debut, Gaten’s band Work in Progress (consisting of a real family affair) shared their debut tracks Dream Eater and Waste My Time.
-Although they haven’t released music since then — the promise of a debut EP seems alien in 2022.
+Although they haven’t released music since then, the promise of a debut EP seems alien, and the band haven’t made a peep since 2019.

 3. Caleb McLaughlin (aka Lucas Sinclair)